1960–61 South-West Indian Ocean cyclone season

 The 1960–61 South-West Indian Ocean cyclone season was one of the least active South-West Indian Ocean cyclone seasons on record.
 It only had 6 tropical depressions, 5 named storms, 4 tropical storms, and 1 cyclone, Doris.
 Additionally, none of its storms made landfall, therefore it had almost no deaths or damage.
 The season was also the second with named storms, the first being 1959–60.

 Systems

 Tropical Storm Anna

-Anna existed from November 11 to November 14.
+Ana existed from November 11 to November 14.
 Its peak intensity was 65 kilometers an hour, or 40 miles per hour, in 1-minute maximum sustained winds.

 Unnamed tropical depression

 A tropical depression briefly existed in the northeast portion of the basin from November 29–30.
 Its peak intensity is currently unknown.

 Tropical Storm Barbara

 Barbara existed from November 27 to December 3.
 In 1-minute maximum sustained winds, its peak intensity was 85 miles per hour.
 That is equal to 50 kilometers per hour.
 For its whole duration, it stayed away from land.